310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Hehehe, they look like they are having much more fun than I thought they would.
+fufufu, they look like they are having much more fun than i thought they would.

-Thank goodness.
-I hope that they were able to enjoy themselves after coming all the way over here, instead of feeling like they only wasted their time…
+thank goodness. i hope that they were able to enjoy themselves after coming all the way over here, instead of feeling like they only wasted their time…

-I am so happy that we were brought together here.
+i am so happy that we were brought together here.

-The Five Eccentrics are supposed to have drifted apart from each other, but we still have our friendship.
+the five eccentrics are supposed to have drifted apart from each other, but we still have our friendship.

-That makes me happy.
-I have always considered everyone as my friends.
+that makes me happy. i have always considered everyone as my friends.

-Rei~!
-Wataru~!
-Are you watching me?
-I am truly happy right now~♪
+rei~! wataru~! are you watching me? i am truly happy right now~♪
 {% endbubble %}

 {% bubble Madara %}